Chocolate Pecan Pie

 - 12 – 16 Pecan halves

-- Food Processor - In a food processor add the flour, salt, chilled cubed butter.
+- Food Processor – In a food processor, add the flour, salt, and chilled cubed butter.
 Pulse for 30 seconds until it resembles coarse bread crumb consistency.
-Pastry blender - You can also do this in a bowl using a pastry blender or fork, (I prefer my fingertips) to cut the butter (and vegetable shortening) into the flour.
-It should look like a crumbly flour-butter mixture.1½ cup All purpose flour, 4 oz Unsalted butter, ¼ teaspoon Salt
+Pastry blender – You can also do this in a bowl using a pastry blender or fork (I prefer my fingertips) to cut the butter (and vegetable shortening) into the flour.
+It should look like a crumbly flour-butter mixture.1½ cup All purpose flour, 4 oz Unsalted butter, ¼ tsp Salt

-- Add the chilled ice water a little at a time and combine for 30 seconds more.
-Pro tip - the mixture will still be crumbly but when squished with your fingers it will shape into a dough.
-So, don't over mix or pulse too much.2 tablespoon Chilled water
+- Add the chilled ice water a little at a time and combine for 30 seconds more.2 tbsp Chilled water

 - Transfer the dough to the pie pan.
-Gently fit it to the pan especially in the bottom edges with light hands.
-Cut the excess from the edges leaving ½ inch for crimping.
+Gently fit it to the pan with light hands, especially in the bottom edges.
+Cut the excess from the edges, leaving 1/2 inch for crimping.
 Then, crimp the edges.
-Pro tip - for the perfect crimp, fold the excess dough under so you have a nice rounded edge.
-Crimp the edge by forming a V shape with your thumb and index finger.

 - Chill the crust in the fridge for 15 minutes up to 48 hours.
-Dock the pastry with a ting of a fork to prevent it from puffing during baking.
-Pro tip - if leaving for a long time make sure to wrap in plastic so it does not dry out.
+Dock the pastry with a tinge of a fork to prevent it from puffing during baking.

 - Preheat the oven at 400°F/200°C/ Gas Mark 5